Anti–climactic

 Factories

-The third and last theme is factories and how they impact the environment, specifically natural resources.
+The third and last theme is factories and how they impact the environment with their use of natural resources and the amount of pollutants released.

 Sources: